kjolley/BIGSdb_documentation/administration.rst

   * .: any character
   * \*: 0 or more of previous character
   * +: 1 or more of previous character
-  * e.g. ^F\d-\d+$ states that an allele name must begin with a F followed by a single digit, then a dash, then one or more digits, e.g. F1-12 	Any valid Perl regex
+  * e.g. ^F\d-\d+$ states that an allele name must begin with a F followed by a single digit, then a dash, then one or more digits, e.g. F1-12

 * length - Standard length of locus (required if length_varies is set to false.

-  * Allowed: Any integer.
+  * Allowed: any integer.

 * min_length - Minimum length of locus (optional).

-  * Allowed: Any integer.
+  * Allowed: any integer.

 * max_length - Maximum length of locus (optional).

-  * Allowed: Any integer (larger than the minimum length).
+  * Allowed: any integer (larger than the minimum length).

 * orf - Open reading frame of locus (optional).